samuelemusiani/sasso/README.md

 At the moment Sasso is in an very early stage of development and is not fully functional.

-This service was developed to be used in ADMStaff (https://students.cs.unibo.it).
+This service was developed to be used by [ADMStaff](https://students.cs.unibo.it).

 ## Proxmox Setup